AshIsbitt/PythonCheatSheet/MIT_Algorithms/lectures.md

 Asymptotics = How does the function look disregarding what n is actually equal to
     how does it act with stupid large numbers (IE, assume n=1bn and then see what's basically a rounding error at that point)

+Amortized - (in terms of a data structure) - If I have an operation, the definition of it running in amortized K time, if I do N operations, it'll never take more than N*K time.